-20. Notwithstanding § 58.1-638 D., Code of Virginia, and other language in this Item, the Department of Education shall, for purposes of calculating the state and local shares of the Standards of Quality, apportion state sales and use tax dedicated to public education and those sales tax revenues transferred to the general fund from the Public Education Standards of Quality/ Local Real Estate Property Tax Relief Fund in the first year based on the July 1, 2016, estimate of school age population provided by the Weldon Cooper Center for Public Service and, in the second year, based on the July 1, 2017, estimate of school age population provided by the Weldon Cooper Center for Public Service.
+20. Notwithstanding § 58.1-638 D., Code of Virginia, and other language in this Item, the Department of Education shall, for purposes of calculating the state and local shares of the Standards of Quality, apportion state sales and use tax dedicated to public education and those sales tax revenues transferred to the general fund from the Public Education Standards of Quality/ Local Real Estate Property Tax Relief Fund in the first year based on the July 1, 2018, estimate of school age population provided by the Weldon Cooper Center for Public Service and, in the second year, based on the July 1, 2019, estimate of school age population provided by the Weldon Cooper Center for Public Service.

-Notwithstanding § 58.1-638 D., Code of Virginia, and other language in this Item, the State Comptroller shall distribute the state sales and use tax revenues dedicated to public education and those sales tax revenues transferred to the general fund from the Public Education Standards of Quality/ Local Real Estate Property Tax Relief Fund in the first year based on the July 1, 2016, estimate of school age population provided by the Weldon Cooper Center for Public Service and, in the second year, based on the July 1, 2017, estimate of school age population provided by the Weldon Cooper Center for Public Service.
+Notwithstanding § 58.1-638 D., Code of Virginia, and other language in this Item, the State Comptroller shall distribute the state sales and use tax revenues dedicated to public education and those sales tax revenues transferred to the general fund from the Public Education Standards of Quality/ Local Real Estate Property Tax Relief Fund in the first year based on the July 1, 2018, estimate of school age population provided by the Weldon Cooper Center for Public Service and, in the second year, based on the July 1, 2019, estimate of school age population provided by the Weldon Cooper Center for Public Service and provided by the Weldon Cooper Center for Public Service.